Hubert Sauper

 Sauper has lived in the UK, Italy, and the United States and now lives in France.
 He studied film directing in universities in Vienna and France.
 He teaches film classes in Europe and the USA.

 Sauper is famed for his political documentary films, shot in cinema verite style.
 He earned worldwide recognition for his film's expression, content, and aesthetics.
 His films are usually controversial for their explicit political, social, and poetic expression.
 Sauper's film Darwin's Nightmare was nominated for best documentary at the Oscars, and he has been awarded for his work with more than 50 international film prizes.
 His two latest documentaries have received twelve International Film Prizes.

 He acted in several short films and two feature-length films: In The Circle Of The Iris, directed by Peter Patzak, (with Philippe Léotard), and Blue Distance, directed by Peter Schreiner.

 Hubert Sauper is also a member of: Academy of Motion Picture Arts and Sciences, European Film Academy, and Academie Francaise du Cinema.

-He has taught as a visiting professor/tutor at Harvard, Yale, UCLA, Columbia University, Colorado University, Universidad de Caracas, Universidad de la Havana, FEMIS (French film school), Moscow International Film School, Istanbul University, and Southern Mediterranean Cinema School.
+He has taught as a visiting professor/tutor at Harvard, Yale, UCLA, Columbia University, University of Colorado, Universidad de Caracas, Universidad de la Havana, FEMIS (French film school), Moscow International Film School, Istanbul University, and Southern Mediterranean Cinema School.

 Early life and childhood

-Sauper born in the Tyrolean Alps, Austria in 1966 as son of inn keepers, musicians.
+Sauper was born in the Tyrolean Alps, Austria in 1966 as son of inn keepers, musicians.
 His father, Anton Hubertus Sauper is a writer and painter.
 Maria, his mother, is a passionate singer and works occasionally on humanitarian missions in the Balkans.
 Sauper has spent his adult life in Italy, Southern California - USA, Great Britain, Tanzania, Zaire (now DR Congo) Sudan, South Sudan.
 His permanent home is since 1995 in Paris and Burgundy, France.